 This appeal, like several others with which we will soon move to have this matter consolidated, comes to the Board in a brown paper wrapper marked "claim lacking documentation," but it is much more than that.
-At issue is whether the Agency is empowered, on review of an application for reimbursement pursuant to and within a previously-approved budget, to disregard its previous decision, to disregard the applicant's evidence, and to attempt to limit reimbursement to one out-of-pocket cost incurred by the consultant, rather than the cost incurred by the owner/operator for all the relevant services as defined by 35 ILL.
+At issue is whether the Agency is empowered, on review of an application for reimbursement pursuant to and within a previously-approved budget, to disregard its previous decision, to disregard the applicant's evidence, and to attempt to limit reimbursement to one kind of out-of-pocket cost incurred by the consultant, rather than the cost incurred by the owner/operator for all the relevant services as defined by 35 ILL.
 ADM.
-CODE Part 732 Subpart H. Contrary to the Agency's view (Motion at 4), the issue is one of law.
-As shown below, both the statutory provisions which the Agency purports to enforce and the legislative history of the regulations at issue demonstrate that the Agency has no such power.
+CODE Part 732 Subpart H. As shown below, both applicable statutory provisions and the legislative history of the regulations at issue demonstrate that the Agency has no such power.